docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/yourFirstScript.md

 # Your first Illustrator script

-The traditional first project in any programming language is displaying the message “Hello World!”
+The traditional first project in any programming language is displaying the message "Hello World!"
 In this example, you create a new Illustrator document, then add a text frame containing this message.
 Follow these steps:

 For information on locating the ExtendScript Toolkit, see [Viewing the JavaScript object model](../introduction/viewingTheObjectModel.md#introduction-viewingtheobjectmodel-javascript).